coderMohammed1/DG8245W2-10_DOS/README.md

 ## impact:

-no administrative actions can be token!
+no administrative actions can be taken!